California State Route 86: Route description

-SR 86 begins at an intersection with SR 111 just east of the town of Heber as Heber Road.
-After traveling west through Heber and intersecting CR S31, SR 86 turns north and enters the city of El Centro as 4th Street, having an interchange with I-8.
-Passing through downtown El Centro, SR 86 intersects Main Street (CR S80) before curving to the west as Adams Avenue.
-The highway continues north on Imperial Avenue before entering the city of Imperial and passing by Imperial County Airport.
-SR 86 continues north through Imperial before leaving the city limits.
+SR 86 begins at an intersection with SR 111, just east of the town of Heber, as Heber Road.
+After traveling west through Heber, and intersecting CR S31, SR 86 heads north and enters the city of El Centro (as 4th Street), having an interchange with I-8.
+Passing through downtown El Centro, SR 86 intersects Main Street (CR S80) before curving to the west (as Adams Avenue).
+The highway continues north on Imperial Avenue before it enters the city of Imperial and passes Imperial County Airport, continuing north as it leaves the city limits.

-North of Imperial, SR 86 intersects CR S27 before making a turn to the northeast and entering the city of Brawley.
-It passes to the west of downtown as Western Avenue before turning west onto Main Street and running concurrently with SR 78.
-SR 78 and 86 turn northwest before passing through the city of Westmoreland and intersecting CR S30.
-After briefly turning west, SR 78 and 86 turn northwest again and pass through Elmore and Kane Spring before SR 78 turns west towards San Diego County and SR 86 continues northwest along the western edge of the Salton Sea, intersecting CR S22.
-SR 86 passes through Torres-Martinez Indian Reservation and Coolidge Spring before entering Riverside County.
+North of Imperial, SR 86 intersects CR S27 before making a turn to the northeast, entering the city of Brawley.
+It passes to the west of downtown (as Western Avenue) before turning west onto Main Street, running concurrently with SR 78.
+Both SR 78 and 86 turn northwest before passing through the city of Westmoreland and intersecting CR S30.
+After briefly turning west, SR 78 and 86 turn northwest again and pass through Elmore and Kane Spring; SR 78 turns west (towards San Diego County), while SR 86 continues northwest along the western edge of the Salton Sea (just east of Anza-Borrego Desert State Park), before it intersects CR S22.
+SR 86 passes through the Torres-Martinez Indian Reservation and Coolidge Spring before entering Riverside County.

-Just north of the county line in Oasis, SR 86 continues north on an expressway, and turns away from the Salton Sea as it heads through farmland.
+Just north of the county line in Oasis, SR 86 continues north on an expressway, turning away from the Salton Sea and heading through agricultural fields and farmlands.
 The route then meets SR 111, and turns northwest, running parallel to that highway.
 As it nears Indio, the expressway turns into a freeway.
 SR 86 ends at an interchange with I-10.

 SR 86 is part of the California Freeway and Expressway System, and north of the southern SR 78 junction is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.